-In the o-phase, the o-phase validity time, "Osc Interval" of the oscillation timer described in section 8.1., is first checked.
-If the timer is still valid, the call for o-phase is ignored and the stable phase of routing denoted by the phase flag is resumed.
-If the timer has expired, the o-phase checks the flag values:
+In the o-phase, the Adaptive component checks the o-phase validity time, "Osc Interval" of the oscillation timer described in section 8.1., is $\overline{f}$ irst checked.
+If the timer is still valid, the o-phase variable in the core is cleared and consequently the stable phase of operation is maintained.
+If the timer has expired, the o-phase variable is set and: